 Late Papers: Turning in assignments late is unfair to the other students; therefore, I will lower your grade one full letter for each day the paper is late.
-In the case of emergencies, please contact me.
+I do not grant extensions, because allowing one or two students more time to complete an assignment is not fair to the other students.
+In the case of medical or personal emergencies, please contact me.